1988 800 km of Jerez

 The 1988 800 km of Jerez was the opening round of the 1988 World Sportscar Championship season.
 It took place at Circuito Permanente de Jerez, Spain on March 6, 1988.
+It was the third and final running of the 800 km of Jerez as part of the World Sportscar Championship.

 Official results

 Class winners are in bold.
 Cars failing to complete 75% of the winner's distance are marked as Not Classified (NC).